 Step 2: Toast Nuts in Oven

-While the oven is warming up to cook the roasted broccoli, it’s a perfect time to toast the nuts.
+While the oven heats up in preparation for cooking the broccoli, it’s a perfect time to toast the walnuts.
 They take just a few minutes, so be vigilant and don’t walk away!

 Step 3: Roast Broccoli